DataJuggler/BlazorChat/README.md

 Data Source=[ServerName]\SQLExpress;Initial Catalog=BlazorChat;Integrated Security=True

 Replace ServerName with the name of your SQL Server Instance.
-The easiest way to get your server name is login to SQL Server Management Studio, and copy the User Name it tries to log you in with, if you have it saved.
+The easiest way to get your server name is login to SQL Server Management Studio, and copy the Server Name it tries to log you in with, if you have it saved.

 My open source project DataTier.Net mentioned in Step 2 comes with a Connection String Builder app, located in the Tools folder: